jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-simplified-access-control-expression-in-text-code.md

 But that naming resulted in overlap in possibilities.
 The same access control situation could be expressed in several different ways.
 And I could *not* come up with an exact rule to pick the clearest naming from a set of overlapping naming possibilities.

 When I also tried to apply the terms __In__, __Out__ and __Thru__, then I got really confused.
-At that point I decided, that I would no longer think about it anymore, and only summarize my existing, unfinished ideas in this article.
+At that point I decided, that I might no longer think about it anymore, and only summarize my existing, unfinished ideas in this article.
 It did not even turn out that bad and it is a good start anyway.

 ### Old naming